Brian Burrell: Acting career

-He was introduced to television acting by another European-looking actor in Hong Kong: Gregory Charles Rivers.
+He was introduced to television acting by another actor in Hong Kong: Gregory Charles Rivers.
 Since entering TVB, Burrell has acted in many different television series.

 As one of the few non-Chinese actors regularly appearing in Hong Kong TV, Brian was featured in an in-depth interview and feature story 'Hello Neighbour' in the October 2007 issue of Muse.

 Since entering TVB, he has acted in many different television series, participated in a number of advertisements, and been an emcee and guest for a lot of variety shows and company events.